 3 April 2018

-Prof. Cemal Kafadar
+Prof. Cemal Kafadar, Harvard University

 “Evliya Çelebi's Encounter with the Arts of the Frenks: A Question of Verisimilitude and Realism in Ottoman Self-Evaluation”